lkylych/CommuniPy/README.md

 **See [Notes](#notes) for other usage features.**

 ## How it works:
-CommuniPy is a place to craft your Python skills and learn from a large community with valuable insights.
+CommuniPy is a place to craft your Python skills and learn from a large community.
 * Implementation happens in the source file (reverse_string.py) within each Folder (e.g. 'Strings).
-* After that, all you have to do is execute the source file.
+* Afterwards, all you have to do is execute the source file.
 * If you pass all tests no error will be thrown.
 * If error is thrown it will trace back to the exact implementation where the error is coming from.

 ## Contributing
-Please read [CONTRIBUTING.md](https://github.com/RafaelBroseghini/CommuniPy/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/RafaelBroseghini/CommuniPy/blob/master/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Usage
 > Using Strings as an example.